What Happens When Quantum Becomes Practical

 This threat directly intersects with business risk.
 Industries holding sensitive long-lived data — healthcare, finance, telecommunications, pharmaceuticals — face the highest exposure.
 Medical records, financial histories, satellite telemetry, and intellectual property often need to remain secure for decades.
 If these assets are harvested today and decrypted later, the damage is permanent.

-This is what fuels the industry’s biggest concern: Harvest now, Decrypt later (HNDL).
-Attackers grab encrypted data today and wait for quantum systems to mature.
+Harvest Now, Decrypt Later (HNDL) is a cybersecurity threat where attackers collect encrypted data today and store it until quantum computers become powerful enough to decrypt it retroactively.
+This attack vector poses the greatest risk to sensitive data with decades-long confidentiality requirements, including medical records, financial transactions, government communications, and intellectual property.
 While there is no public evidence of quantum-enabled decryption taking place currently, governments and security agencies have started to treat HNDL as a credible long-term risk for sensitive, long-lived data.

 In response, governments and standards bodies have set transition plans: